dangerpeanut/StarShed/README.md

 - emptydirscript
 	Another path for a script packaged with the mod.

+- jsonout
+  Full path to a file to be used for json debugging.
+If this is not defined, json cannot be checked for validity and reported back in the program.

 Once all of these labels have a value, one more thing is needed before you can use the program.
 The bundled scripts need to be made executable.
 From a terminal, you can accomplish this from the included scripts folder by doing 'chmod +x \*.sh'.

 That should be all.
 Now you can go back to where you put the program.
 Run 'perl starshed.pl'.